 If you own a business but have no employees, a Solo 401(k) can help you get the retirement you want.
-This is ideal for sole proprietors, single-employee corporations, independent contractors and freelancers.
+This is ideal for sole proprietors, single-employee corporations, independent contractors and freelancers.solo

-A solo 401(k) helps you make the most of your retirement savings, just like the big guys.
-So whether you’re a full-time real estate agent or a part-time carpenter, it can be a powerful tool to help you build a secure retirement.
+A solo 401(k) helps you make the most of your retirement savings.
+So, whether you’re a full-time real estate agent or a part-time carpenter, it can be a powerful tool to help you build a secure retirement.

 Want some help deciding if a Solo 401(k) is right for you?
 That’s what COUNTRY Trust Bank® is here for.
 Put our 40-plus years of retirement plan experience to work for you.
 Contact one of our local representatives to get started.